LRFPV2/Strawberry_Cookie/README.md

 Extra filtering and circuitry to provide rock-solid ADC performance

-TODO:
+Update 3/31/22:
-Post sample printer.cfg for Klipper.
+Posted sample printer.cfg for Klipper.

-Instructions and more documentation.
+Preliminary instructions and more documentation.